LayerManager/layman/doc/rest.md

   - *status*: Status information about generating and availability of thumbnail.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **file**
-  - *path*: String.
-Path to input data file.
+  - *paths*: List of strings.
+Paths to all main input data files.
 Path is relative to workspace directory.
   If data file was sent in ZIP archive to the server, path includes also path to the main file inside ZIP file.
 E.g. `layers/zipped_shapefile/input_file/zipped_shapefile.zip/layer_main_file.shp`
+  - *~~path~~*:
+    - **Deprecated**
-  - *paths*: List of strings.
-Paths to all main input data files.
+    - Replaced by *paths*, which contains list of all data files.
+    - String.
+Path to input data file.
 Path is relative to workspace directory.
     If data file was sent in ZIP archive to the server, path includes also path to the main file inside ZIP file.
 E.g. `layers/zipped_shapefile/input_file/zipped_shapefile.zip/layer_main_file.shp`
   - *file_type*: String.
 Either `vector`, `raster`, or `unknown` depending on source file type.
 Value `unknown` is used if input files are zipped and still being uploaded.
   - *status*: Status information about saving and availability of files.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.